E. M. Forster: Career

-After A Passage to India
+In 1914, he visited Egypt, Germany and India with the classicist Goldsworthy Lowes Dickinson, by which time he had written all but one of his novels.
+As a conscientious objector in the First World War, Forster served as a Chief Searcher (for missing servicemen) for the British Red Cross in Alexandria, Egypt.

+Forster spent a second spell in India in the early 1920s as private secretary to Tukojirao III, Maharajah of Dewas.
+The Hill of Devi is his non-fictional account of this period.
+Upon his return to England, Forster wrote A Passage to India.
+All six of his novels were completed in Weybridge, Surrey.

 Forster was awarded a Benson Medal in 1937.
-In the 1930s and 1940s Forster became a notable broadcaster on BBC Radio, and while George Orwell was the BBC India Section talks producer from 1941 to 1943, he commissioned from Forster a weekly book review.
+In the 1930s and 1940s, Forster became a notable broadcaster on BBC Radio, and while George Orwell was the BBC India Section talks producer from 1941 to 1943, he commissioned from Forster a weekly book review.
+Forster was President of the National Council for Civil Liberties, as well as Cambridge Humanists from 1959 to his death.
 Forster became publicly associated with the British Humanist Association.
 In addition to his broadcasting, he advocated individual liberty and penal reform and opposed censorship by writing articles, sitting on committees and signing letters.

-Forster was open about his homosexuality to close friends, but not to the public.
-He never married, but had a number of male lovers during his adult life.
-He developed long-term relations with Bob Buckingham (1904–1975), a married policeman.
-Forster included Buckingham and his wife May in his circle, which included J. R. Ackerley, a writer and literary editor of The Listener, the psychologist W. J. H. Sprott, and for a time, the composer Benjamin Britten.
-Other writers with whom he associated included Christopher Isherwood, the poet Siegfried Sassoon, and the Belfast-based novelist Forrest Reid.
-He was a close friend of the socialist poet and philosopher Edward Carpenter.
-A visit to Carpenter and his younger lover George Merrill in 1913 inspired Forster's novel Maurice, which is partly based on them.
+He testified as a witness for the defence in the 1960 obscenity trial over the sexually explicit content in D.H.
+Lawrence's previously unpublished Lady Chatterley's Lover.